Home Page | A.A.J.L.R. Forum | Contact The Webmaster

 So having taken an early pension I packed my bags and headed for Edmonton, Canada - which for a man who hates the cold is a very strange place to be!!!

-I now work as National Controller Trainer for the largest (was British but now) Canadian owned security company.
+I then worked as the National Controller Trainer for the largest (was British but now) Canadian owned security company until I finally retired for good.

 So there you have it... not very exciting but it has paid for me to travel round the world.
-I have a lovely wife and comfortable home so I don't suppose I can complain... although the wife might disagree with that.
+I have a lovely wife and comfortable home so I don't suppose I can complain... although my wife may disagree with that.

 greenbar